 Alabama Butterfly Atlas

 Chrysalis: Dull green or light brown.
-Thought to be overwintering stage.
+Possibly the overwintering stage.

 Distribution and Abundance